CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ExploreAzSHCI.md

 1. Please download Ubuntu Server 20.04 image file from [here](https://releases.ubuntu.com/20.04/ubuntu-20.04.4-live-server-amd64.iso)

-2. The download of the ISO file should automatically starting and once complete you should find it in your Downloads folder.
+2. The download of the ISO file should automatically start.
+Once completed you should find it in your Downloads folder.

 Task 4: Upload the .Iso files to your
 -----------